jorgbrown/talks/cppcon2019/Reducing_Template_Compilation_Overhead.md

 On the flip side, template code can be far worse than BubbleSort.

 ---
+name: Background
+class: left, middle

 ### It's hard to measure template overhead...

-* Typically the overhead of starting up a compiler and reading in the standard headers dwarfs most template instantiations, so measuring total allocations is noisy
+* Typically the overhead of starting up a compiler and reading in the standard headers dwarfs most template instantiations, so using the OS to measure total allocations is noisy
    * For clang, use -Xclang -print-stats to get fine detail; it even works in Compiler Explorer.
    * Dump all types: compile with "-g", then "dwarfdump -debug-types